 Binance isolated margin fees

-Binance charges a tier-based fee for its users.
+Binance, as one of the biggest crypto exchanges globally, charges a tier-based fee for its users.
 A user’s trading fee is calculated based on his VIP level.
 For more details, check out the table below:

 Binance cross margin fees